 Both Carmen & Juni use a gadget to help them climb on a wall like Spider-Man.
 Sam Raimi’s Spider-Man came out the same year as Spy Kids 2.
 Speaking of wall crawling, Tom Cruise did a similar scene in Mission Impossible: Ghost Protocol when his character Ethan Hunt, puts on magnetic gloves to help him wall crawl to the tallest building in the world.
 I think Tom came up with idea to do a stunt without involving green screen or stunt doubles.
 I’m gonna assume that he hired Alexa & Daryl to babysit his daughter Suri, so he can say… “You think you’re so cool with your goofy lookin’ gadgets, kids let me show you what a REAL spy can do!”

 The mascot from Troublemaker Studios appears before the film begins.
 To put the icing on the cake, the studio is also a theme park ride.
 Rodriguez also filmed the opening scene in Six Flags located in Arlington, Texas!
 I’ll give this movie an Extra Point for filming various scenes in Texas.
 What do Rodriguez & I both have in common?
 We’re native Texans!

 Oye Como Spy is once again used as the instrumental theme.
 Hearing that piece reminded me of Wonder Woman’s theme from Batman Vs. Superman & her solo movie.

 One scene pays tribute to Bill & Ted’s Bogus Journey.
+You know that one scene with them falling to a bottomless pit?
 Somebody’s been watching The Wild Stallions!

 Marketing for the second film never revealed who The Bad Guy is, you had to see it to find out who he/she truly is.